plokhotnyuk/jsoniter-scala/README.md

 For version numbering use [Recommended Versioning Scheme](https://docs.scala-lang.org/overviews/core/binary-compatibility-for-library-authors.html#recommended-versioning-scheme) that is used in the Scala ecosystem.

-Double-check binary and source compatibility, including behavior, and release using the following command on the enironment with 16+GB of RAM:
+Double-check binary and source compatibility, including behavior, and release using the following command on the environment with 16+GB of RAM:
 ```sh
 sbt -java-home /usr/lib/jvm/zulu-11 -J-Xmx8g release
 ```